weefbellington/screenplay/README.md

 ###View persistence on configuration changes

-By default, when a configuration change occurs, Screenplay recreates and re-attaches the visible scenes, calling `tearDown` from top to bottom and then `setUp` from bottom to top.
-This removes the reference to the scene's old view and creates a new one to be created.

-If instead you would like a scene to retain its views on configuration changes, override `Scene.teardownOnConfigurationChanges` to return `true`.
-This can be useful if you have Views whose instance state cannot easily be retained across configuration changes.
+By default, when a configuration change occurs, Screenplay tears down each the each scene whose view is currently visible on the screen, and then recreates it.
+If instead you would like a view to be retained on configuration changes, override `Scene.teardownOnConfigurationChanges` to return `true`.
+This can be useful if you have a View whose instance state cannot easily be retained across configuration changes.
 Keep in mind, though, that if you enable this flag, the XML for the view will not be reloaded when a configuration change occurs.

 ###Transformers and animated scene transitions